 Today’s information technology connects people around the globe, giving them access to information, entertainment and culture in a way that generations before them could never have anticipated.
 Using these advances in technology, people involved in the arts have been exploring the possibilities and opportunities that the internet presents in ever more creative ways.
-Streaming live theatre is one of these exciting new developments.
+The streaming of live theatre is one of these exciting new developments.

 But why not take it one step further… We’ve been streaming music, movies and television to our personal computers in our own homes for quite some time now, leading more and more theatre directors to ask: why not do the same for stage performances?